Skip to content

 ):

-# start at zero state location
+# start at the zero state location

 allocate(SPACE_SIZE, x)